Introduction

 Chronic exposures have been further studied in epidemiological studies for various reasons, but mainly to determine the carcinogenicity of hydrazine.
 Unfortunately, many epidemiological studies on hydrazine were confounded by concomitant exposure to other chemicals, making direct correlations difficult.[20][21][22][23]

-Wald et al studied 427 men exposed to varying levels of hydrazine, among other chemicals, in a hydrazine manufacturing plant.[24]
+Wald et al. studied 427 men exposed to varying levels of hydrazine, among other chemicals, in a hydrazine manufacturing plant.[24]
 He concluded that the overall number of deaths in the hydrazine-exposed group was lower than expected, and mortality rates from lung and all types of cancer were similar to expected values.[24]
-Roe et al had previously examined 423 of these same individuals in 1978.
+Roe et al. had previously examined 423 of these same individuals in 1978.
 They also determined that occupational exposures to hydrazine were not significantly associated with a greatly increased cancer incidence.[25]

-Contassot et al described 130 men exposed to hydrazine at various levels over six months.
+Contassot et al. described 130 men exposed to hydrazine at various levels over six months.
 They showed a statistically significant higher incidence of cancer in the high-exposure group (>1 ppm), which was reduced when skin cancers were excluded.[26]
-Morris et al followed up with 95% of the workers initially evaluated by Wald et al (1984) and Roe et al (1978) 10 years after their initial evaluation.
+Morris et al. followed up with 95% of the workers initially evaluated by Wald et al. (1984) and Roe et al. (1978) 10 years after their initial evaluation.
 They determined that there was also no all-cause mortality increase from occupational exposure to hydrazine.[27]

-Ritz et al 2006 performed an epidemiological study of 6107 aerospace workers exposed to varying amounts of hydrazine for at least 2 years and showed an increased risk of lung cancer mortality, increased incidence of colon and rectal cancers, and a possible dose-response association with pancreatic cancer.
-This study also had patients that developed leukemias, lymphomas, and kidney cancers; however, the numbers of exposed individuals were too small to show significance.[22]
+Ritz et al. 2006 performed an epidemiological study of 6107 aerospace workers exposed to varying amounts of hydrazine for at least 2 years and showed an increased risk of lung cancer mortality, increased incidence of colon and rectal cancers, and a possible dose-response association with pancreatic cancer.
+This study also had patients who developed leukemias, lymphomas, and kidney cancers; however, the numbers of exposed individuals were too small to show significance.[22]
 Common criticisms of this study are that there were many other chemicals the workers may have been exposed to.[20]

-Krishnadasan et al 2007 also evaluated the same cohort of aerospace workers and found a higher incidence of prostate cancer; however, they attributed it to trichloroethylene exposure.[23]
+Krishnadasan et al. 2007 also evaluated the same cohort of aerospace workers and found a higher incidence of prostate cancer; however, they attributed it to trichloroethylene exposure.[23]

 The World Health Organization (WHO) in 1987 described populations with potentially high occupational exposures as workers at facilities producing hydrazine itself and/or its salts and derivatives, propulsion testing facilities, rocket launching sites, and locations where aircraft using hydrazine as an emergency fuel are assembled or refueled.[26]